 What Is Irritable Bowel Syndrome (IBS)?

-Irritable Bowel Syndrome (IBS) is a common disorder that impacts 15-20%1 of the U.S. population, but only a small portion of IBS sufferers seek medical attention or even know that IBS can be managed.
-Irritable Bowel Syndrome (IBS) is a common disorder in which the bowel is irritated and does not function properly.
-IBS is usually associated with the disruption in the gut mucosal barrier, which then results in an impaired ability to digest and absorb food nutrients.
-IBS should be taken seriously as it can affect the digestion and absorption of food nutrients.
+Irritable Bowel Syndrome (IBS) is a common disorder that impacts 15-20%1 of the U.S. population.
+It is an under-diagnosed,1 under-managed, and often frustrating condition, that often reoccurs over time.
+Only a small portion of IBS sufferers seek medical attention or even know that IBS can be managed.
+Irritable Bowel Syndrome (IBS) is a disorder in which the bowel is irritated and does not function properly.
+IBS is usually associated with the disruption in the gut mucosal barrier and an impaired ability to digest and absorb food nutrients.
 People who have IBS often experience distressful symptoms such as abdominal pain, discomfort or cramping, bloating or gas, diarrhea, constipation, or bouts of diarrhea interrupted by constipation, urgency of bowel movement, sense of an incomplete bowel movement and pain during bowel movement.
 Some of these symptoms can be severe or unbearable.
 IBS is the second leading cause of absenteeism, after the common cold.2 Important new knowledge and new products for IBS in the past 10 years have created new options to manage IBS.